chughprakriti/nsw_doe_data_case_study/README.md

 # New South Wales Department of Education (NSW DOE) - Data Case Study 🦘

-# The Case Study - All the work present in the Codespace and follow the steps below for better understanding.
+# The Case Study - All the work present in the Codespace.

+**This case study scenerio covers the below:**

+-> Data ingestion in the database by using CSV import methods.
+-> Analysed source data files as part of data quality checks like Nullability checks, Unique constraints, Formatting, Junk Values etc.
+-> Data transformation using SQL Unpivot function.
+-> Data modelling by creating relation/join between the three tables.
+-> Reporting/generating insights using Excel reporting.

+# Below are the steps to complete this Case Study Analysis and Findings are documented at the end.

 ## Step 1 - Download required CSVs data in the data folder of Codespace